 Some of you not really be ‘into’ vegetables.
 Perhaps some of you may even despise broccoli, but trust us, unless you are clearly allergic to this jolly green vegetable, anyone who offers you a plate of steamed broccoli really loves you!

 Broccoli is jam-packed with calcium, potassium, fiber, folate, vitamin C, beta carotene, vitamins K, E, B, and minerals, and yes, it happens to also be very low in calories!
 Broccoli is a potent ‘weapon’ when it comes to fighting the growth of cancer cells, fortifying your bones, keeping your heart and eyes in good shape, and reducing the risks of diabetes!

 If you’re still thinking of ‘running away’ from broccoli like the plague, we’ve got some delectable ideas that may just change your mind.
-For dinner, why don’t you try to whip up a portion of Broccoli Bites with Cheddar Cheese, Mashed Potatoes, and Broccoli, or Cheesy Mushroom and Broccoli Casserole.?
+For dinner, why don’t you try to whip up a portion of Broccoli Bites with Cheddar Cheese, or a Cheesy Mushroom and Broccoli Casserole?

 If you’re looking for even more ideas, why not sign up for a culinary vacation in Asia?
 You’ll learn to cook plenty of Asian dishes that often use broccoli as one of its main ingredients!

 Chia Seeds = Manage Hydration